Severe congenital neutropenia: Pathophysiology

 The various mutations are responsible for the untimely initiation of apoptosis in myelocytes, usually at the promyelocyte stage, leading to their premature destruction or maturation arrest in the bone marrow.
 The ineffective production of neutrophils leads to a decrease in the absolute neutrophil count and a subsequent increased susceptibility to infections.
 There may be, in addition, other underlying molecular/genetic changes producing DNA mutations and genome instability, which contribute to initiation and progression of this disease.

 Diagnosis

-An absolute neutrophil count (ANC) chronically less than 500/mm3, usually less than 200/mm3, is the main sign of Kostmann's.
+The diagnosis of severe congenital neutropenia| involves a systematic approach that includes careful clinical examination, such as blood tests and genetic testing, to confirm neutrophil deficiency.
+This includes checking for specific genetic mutations associated with SCN.
+Patients with SCN will often exhibit recurrent, severe infections due to consistently low neutrophil counts.
+Initial diagnostic steps typically include a complete blood count (CBC) to assess the actual neutrophil levels of a patient.
+Absolute neutrophil count (ANC) chronically less than 500/mm3, usually less than 200/mm3, is the main sign of SCN.
 Other elements include the severity of neutropenia, the chronology (from birth; not emerging later), and other normal findings (hemoglobin, platelets, general body health).
-Isolated neutropenia in infants can occur in viral infections, autoimmune neutropenia of infancy, bone marrow suppression from a drug or toxin, hypersplenism, and passive placental transfer of maternal IgG.
+Other elements include the severity of neutropenia, the chronology (from birth; not emerging later), and other normal findings (hemoglobin, platelets, general body health).
+Isolated neutropenia in infants can occur due to viral infections, autoimmune neutropenia of infancy, bone marrow suppression from a drug or toxin, hypersplenism, and passive placental transfer of maternal IgG.

-A bone marrow test can assist in diagnosis.
+A Bone marrow biopsy is also recommended to evaluate bone marrow function to remove concerns or rule out other possible hematologic disorders.
 The bone marrow usually shows early granulocyte precursors, but myelopoietic development stops ("arrests") at the promyelocyte and/or myelocyte stage, so that few maturing forms are seen.
-Neutrophil survival is normal.
+Genetic testing is then performed to detect mutations in genes that have been found to be commonly linked to SCN; this includes genes such as ELANE, HAX1, G6PC3, and GF1, which are critical for the proper development of neutrophils as well as the production and function of these hematopoietic cells.
+Genetic testing is essential to distinguish SCN from other neutropenia disorders.
+Genetic analysis also provides information on inheritance patterns, as SCN can be inherited in either autosomal dominant, autosomal recessive, or, in very rare cases, X-linked inheritance.
+These comprehensive diagnostic processes permit precise classification of SCN based on genetic, symptomatic, and clinical analysis, leading to treatment specific to SCN.